streamdal/console/README.md

 3. git push the generated version tag: `git push origin <tag_name>`
 4. Generate a release from the tag with user-friendly release notes: https://github.com/streamdal/snitch-node-client/releases
+   1. Creating a release will trigger a Github Action to publish package to package managers, etc.